OOh!media

-oOh!media Limited (sometimes written as Ooh!media, oOh!
-Media or simply Ooh!) is an Australian outdoor advertising and media company based in Sydney, Australia.
-The company was founded by Brendon Cook as Outdoor Network Australia in 1989, and is one of Australia's largest operators of out of home advertising products.
+oOh!media Limited (sometimes written as oOh!media or simply oOh!) is an Australian outdoor advertising and media company operating nationally across Australia and New Zealand, based in Sydney, Australia.
+The company was founded by Brendon Cook as Outdoor Network Australia in 1989, and is Australia's largest operator of out of home advertising products.

 History

+Founding

+The company was founded in 1989 as an advertising site representation business called Outdoor Network Australia by Brendon Cook.